vlandham/captain_z/out/captain_z.ebook.md

 He pulled his head back in and looked around at his crew.

-"Where did she off to?" he said in a low voice.
+"Where did she get off to?" he said in a low voice.
 Not really a question to the crew, but this was the cue for Barnacle Bill to finally speak up.

 "H-H-Hissy!"
 He stammered.